The Flight of the Heron: Reception

 The Flight of the Heron received largely favourable reviews.
 The Westminster Gazette called the book ‘a delightful piece of writing’ and commented that the historical setting was ‘as vivid and attractive as though [the author] were turning virgin soil’, while the Oxford Chronicle and Reading Gazette said that ‘It is a ground which it might have been thought has been a little over-cultivated since Scott published “Waverley,” but in “The Flight of the Heron” it again yields an abundant harvest of romance.’
 Both these reviews also praised the romantic atmosphere and the interest of the adventure plot, particularly in the portrayal of Ewen and Keith and their relationship.
 Similarly, Country Life commented that ‘it is the love which grows between these two young men, the sacrifices and suffering to which it brings them, which give the book its fine quality... the romance of heroic fighting and loving—the love of David and Jonathan—lifts it far above the ordinary’, also noting the novel’s vivid descriptions of Highland landscapes.
-The first line of the novel, 'The sun had been up for a couple of hours', was used in the Genesis song Eleventh Earl Of Mar, from the 1976 abum Wind and Wuthering, written by Tony Banks.
+The first line of the novel, 'The sun had been up for a couple of hours', was used in the Genesis song Eleventh Earl Of Mar, from the 1976 album Wind and Wuthering, written by Tony Banks.